Kidney (Renal) Cancer Experts in Connecticut, Maryland, and New Jersey

-- Exposure to cadmium, certain herbicides and organic solvents such as trichloroethylene
+- Exposure to cadmium, certain herbicides, and organic solvents like trichloroethylene

 - A family history of kidney cancer

 - Being born with von Hippel-Lindau disease, Birt-Hogg-Dubé syndrome, or familial papillary renal cell carcinoma

 By moderating controllable risk factors such as smoking and obesity, and by undergoing regular kidney cancer screenings, high-risk individuals can protect themselves from this disease with help from their physicians.

 Many patients with kidney cancer won’t see or feel symptoms until the tumor has grown larger, making screening imperative for high-risk individuals.
 As the tumor becomes larger, patients might experience one or more of the following signs and symptoms:

 - Bloody urine